wavemaker/docs/website/blog/2021-07-21-wavemaker9x-end-of-support.md

 - Wavemaker-generated code is now [Veracode certificated](weaving-security-into-low-code-development/)
 - [ngx-bootstrap upgrade](/learn/wavemaker-release-notes/v10-4-0/#upgrade-to-latest-version-of-ngx---bootstrap) with enhanced features

-### Other UI Enchancements
+### Other UI Enhancements

 - Enhanced DSL APIs exposed on various widgets
-- Advanced client side and server side validations on Form fields
+- Advanced client-side and server-side validations on Form fields
-- Custom Data formatters for UI widgets
+- Custom Data Formatters for UI widgets
 - Summary row in Datatable widget
 - Ability to add multiple views in a prefab through partials
 - Ability to provide widget level properties in a prefab